takerusegawa/lab0-constant-folding-lab0-18/README.md

 memory-allocator like [MAProper](https://crates.io/crates/ma_proper) they will be erased nontheless.

-Using an erasing memory allocator is a good idea anyway, because Rust makes it pretty hard to keep track on how the memory is mana
+Using an erasing memory allocator is a good idea anyway, because Rust makes it pretty hard to keep track on how the memory is managed under the hood – the memory allocator on the other hand sees everything that happens on the heap and can take care of it accord